 Street location: 201 Harrison Street

 - Primary Financing: Borrowers must be able to qualify for the first mortgage from an approved lender prior to submitting an application for a City Second loan.
-Borrowers must have sufficient funds to meet the required downpayment, and necessary reserves as well as sufficient income to meet the impounded monthly mortgage payments.
+Borrowers must have sufficient funds to meet the required downpayment, closing costs, and necessary reserves.

-- Lien Position: Unless pre-approved by MOHCD, the City Second loan must be in the second position behind the first mortgage.
+- Lien Position: City Second loan must be in the second position behind the first mortgage.

 - Impounds: The first mortgage lender must collect and manage impound accounts for property taxes and hazard insurance for the loan term.

-- Debt-to-Income Ratio: Borrower monthly housing debt, including property taxes, property insurance, and if applicable mortgage insurance, and homeowner’s association dues cannot be less than 33% of the household’s gross income.
-The ratio of monthly housing costs, plus all other household monthly debt (including credit cards, car payments, etc.) should not exceed 43% of the household’s gross income.
+- Debt-to-Income Ratio: Borrower monthly housing debt, including property taxes, property insurance, and if applicable mortgage insurance, and homeowner’s association dues cannot be less than 30% of the household’s gross income.
+The ratio of monthly housing costs, plus all other monthly debts (including credit cards, car payments, etc.) should not exceed 45% of the household’s gross income.

 - Co-Signing: Co-signing for a City Second loan by a non-household member is not allowed.